IBM/docker101/lab3.md

 We are going to remove a node, and see tasks of our nginx1 service be rescheduled on other nodes automatically.

 1. For the sake of clean output, first create a brand new service by copying the line below.
 We will change the name, and the publish port to avoid conflicts with our existing service.
+We will also add the `--replicas` command to scale the service with 5 instances.

 ```sh
 $ docker service create --detach=true --name nginx2 --replicas=5 --publish 81:80  --mount source=/etc/hostname,target=/usr/share/nginx/html/index.html,type=bind,ro nginx:1.12
 aiqdh5n9fyacgvb2g82s412js
 ```

 2. On Node1, use `watch` to watch the update from the output of `docker service ps`.
+Note "watch" is a linux utility and might not be available on other platforms.
 ```sh
 $ watch -n 1 docker service ps nginx2
 ```